tcsiwula/talky/README.md

 A command line based, automaton.
 Think of it like a personal stackoverflow assistant.

-See the associated blog post, ["Creating and publishing a node.js module."](https://quickleft.com/blog/creating-and-publishing-a-node-js-module/)
+See the associated blog post, ["Getting started with talky"](https://google.com)

 ## Installation